 \section{Incentive Properties}

 The last group of evaluation criteria that we consider for our rules is their incentive properties.
-To this end, we first note that \cite{freeman2021truthfulbudget} have shown that both \im{} and \util{} satisfy strategyproofness and participation.
-By contrast, we will now show that all other rules we consider are not strategyproof; on the positive side, all except for \med{} satisfy participation.
+For this, \cite{freeman2021truthfulbudget} have shown that both \im{} and \util{} satisfy strategyproofness and participation.
+By contrast, we show that all other rules we consider are not strategyproof, but on the positive side, all except \med{} satisfy participation.

 \begin{theorem} The following claims hold. \begin{enumerate}[label=(\arabic*),topsep=4pt,itemsep=0pt] \item \im{} and \util{} satisfy strategyproofness and participation. \item \avg{}, \maxrule{}, \minrule{}, \geo{}, and \egal{} fail strategyproofness for all $n \geq 2$ and $m \geq 2$ but satisfy participation. \item \med{} satisfies strategyproofness when $m=2$ and $n$ is odd, but fails this property when $m=2$ and $n$ is even, or when $m\geq 3$.
 Moreover, \med{} satisfies participation if $m=2$ but fails it for all $m\geq 3$. \end{enumerate} \end{theorem} \begin{proof} Claim 1 follows directly from the work of \citet[Thms.~2, 8, and 12]{freeman2021truthfulbudget}, so we only prove Claims 2 and~3 here.